aldivi/caland/CALANDv3_User_Guide_PDFsourcefile.md

 1. Go to [Zenodo.org](https://zenodo.org/).
 2. Search for CALAND.
 3. Find the CAlifornia natural and working LANDs carbon and greenhouse gas model (CALAND) in the search results and click on it (e.g., selecting CALAND v3.0.0 should direct to http://zenodo.org/record/3256727).
-2. Download the .zip file for the desired version of CALAND (e.g., caland-v3.0.0.zip) by clicking on the 'Download' button.
+2. Download the .zip file for the desired version of CALAND (e.g., caland-v3.0.0.zip).
 Now CALAND is on your local computer.
-The 'GitHub' button will take you to the CALAND GitHub repository (see below).
 3. Unzip the file and and save the resulting caland folder where you want the directory to be located.

 #### (2) Downloading CALAND releases from California Natural Resources Agency (CNRA) Open Data Portal
 1. Go to the [CNRA Natural and Working Lands Open Data Portal](https://data.cnra.ca.gov).
 2. Search for CALAND.
 3. Find the desired CALAND version in the search results and click on it.
 For example, CALAND version 3 should go to https://data.cnra.ca.gov/dataset/caland-version-3.
-2. You can click on the 'Download' button next to the desired version to go to the Zenodo download page or see more info via the 'More Info' button or by clicking on the name of the desired version (e.g., CALAND V.3.0.0).
-The 'More Info' page also includes a 'Download' button and a link to the Zenodo download page.
-Once at the download page click on the 'Download' button to get the .zip file for the desired version of CALAND (e.g., caland-v3.0.0.zip).
+2. Download the .zip file for the desired version of CALAND (e.g., CALAND_v3.0.0.zip).
 Now CALAND is on your local computer.
 3. Unzip the file and and save the resulting caland folder where you want it to be located.

 #### (3) Downloading the full CALAND repository from github